deviant-syndrome/spear2sc/README.rst

 Acknowledgements
 ================
-Code was reading a SPEAR file was based on the work of Stephen Bradshaw, which could be found in this repository: https://github.com/stephenjbradshaw/SPEAR_to_MIDI
+Code for reading a SPEAR file was based on the work of Stephen Bradshaw, which could be found in this repository: https://github.com/stephenjbradshaw/SPEAR_to_MIDI